 You could say that my brows were ahead of their time.
-Growing up, boys teased me about them, likening their full, bushy shape to that of the fuzzy caterpillars on the playground.
+Growing up, boys (who were probably in love with me for all I know) teased me about them, likening their full, bushy shape to that of the fuzzy caterpillars on the playground.
 And compared to the thin, delicate arches of the popular girls in my class, I felt hypermasculine in comparison.
-Well, not only have I fully embraced my naturally thriving brows, but enhancing them with makeup is among my favourite steps in my getting-ready process.
+Well, not only have I fully embraced my naturally thriving brows, but enhancing them with makeup is among my favorite steps in my getting-ready process.
 And thanks to Benefit Cosmetics’ latest launch, I, truthfully, think they’ve never looked better.

 I recently got my own brows laminated by Benefit’s global brow expert, Jared Bailey, who literally defied what I thought my brows were even capable of.
 The result: a natural yet fierce brow that frames my face and adds structure.

 Brow lamination changes the pattern of the brow hairs.
 The semipermanent chemical treatment allows your esthetician to maneuver the shape of your brow hairs before setting them with clear wrap — aka lamination.
 After getting the treatment done, my next plan of action was to find the perfect product to style my brows and enhance the brushed-up effect of my lamination.
 Fluff Up is slightly thicker than a clear gel (which, for the record, I also use Benefit’s version), and it is soft and pliable yet substantial enough to shape and set brows to a desired look.